PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 A label is displayed for every geofence in the map to make it easier to associate a geofence with its corresponding polygon.

 Leaflet can display labels for polygons, however, these default labels have some problems.\
-The precision with which the position of the label is calculated seems to be limited by the initial zoom value set for the map, meaning that with a lower default zoom, the label is sometimes either not centred within or completely outside its polygon.
+The precision with which the position of the label is calculated seems to be limited by the initial zoom value set for the map, meaning that with a lower default zoom, the label is sometimes either not centered within or completely outside its polygon.

 ![Labels (top left) are displayed at the same point outside their corresponding polygons (bottom right).](source/figures/Label_precision_problem.png "Screenshot"){#fig:stress_one width=90%}
 \